JeffersonLab/solid_release/howto.md

 --------------------

 ## run jeffersonlab/solid:1.0.0
+* cd your working dir on host which will be bind into container automatically
 * load jeffersonlab_solid_tag1.0.0_digestsha256:873524668b3b360392437188cf26f375cafc2e03a9bde6a58469a7dad8cc373a_20181204_s2.6.1.simg
 * (now you are in container, run following commands inside)
   * echo $SHELL      (check if you using tcsh, if not, run tcsh)